-Contested children order or patient's applications, or those involving staff diverted to frontline pandemic duties; Defended Divorce, or new divorce applications; contested ancillary relief applications, etc unless the issues are straightforward.
+Contested children order or patient's applications, or those involving staff diverted to frontline pandemic duties; Defended Divorce, contested ancillary relief applications, etc unless the issues are straightforward.
 These cases will be brigaded into 'lists' and adjourned into future dates.